HybrUR: A Hybrid Physical-Neural Solution for Unsupervised Underwater Image Restoration: Methodology

-where $G$ and $F$ represent the forward and inverse generators, respectively. $x$ and $y$ indicate the raw underwater and terrestrial images.
-Mao \emph{et al.} suggested that the loss function based on cross entropy might lead to the gradient disappearance, and utilized the minimum mean square error to train GAN(LSGAN) \cite{Mao2017}, which is given by where $L_D$ denotes the discriminant error, and $D$ represents discriminators.
-The two discriminators are both based on the \emph{Conv-BatchNormalization-Relu} (CBR) module.
-Inspired by PatchGAN \cite{Isola2017}, we construct the discriminant branches with the idea of \emph{Patch}, where patch size is related to the number of CBR modules.
-In our approach, we use 3 CBR modules to build the discriminator.
-Moreover, multi-scale discrimination is additionally applied to contribute to restoration \cite{Huang2018}.
+where $I_r$ and $J_r$ indicate the original underwater and in-air images, respectively.
+Mao \emph{et al.} \cite{Mao2017} suggested that the loss function based on cross entropy might lead to the vanishing gradient and utilized the minimum mean square error to train the GAN framework, which is given by where $L_{D_I}$ and $L_F$ denote the discrimination error and generation error for images with degeneration properties.
+Accordingly, the loss functions of discriminator $D_J$ and generator $G$ can be constructed in similar forms.
+The adversarial loss in cyclic generation framework is as follows:

+In addition, $D_I,D_J$ are discriminators, built with the Conv-BatchNormalization-ReLU (CBR) modules.
+Inspired by PatchGAN, we construct the discrimination branch with the idea of \emph{Patch}\cite{Isola2017}, where the patch scale is related to the number of CBR modules.
+In practice, we use three CBR modules to build the discriminator, resulting in the patch scale of 1/3 original resolution.

-However, it is not always robust to gather ideal restored images with these typical losses, especially when the network is trained with improper initialization.
-Since the $L_1$ loss function is sensitive to depth map imperfections and discordance of degradation coefficients, we add a perceptual loss to solve this problem.
-We employ an off-the-shelf image encoder $e$(VGG16) to extract the representation $e^{k}(I)\in \mathbb{R}^{C_k\times W_l\times H_k}$ where $\Omega_k=\left\{0,...,W_k-1\right\}\times\left\{0,...,H_k-1\right\}$ is the corresponding spatial domain \cite{LiFF2016}.
-The loss function of which is expressed as
+However, generating ideal restored images by using these typical losses is not enough.
+Since the $L_1$ loss function is sensitive to the depth imperfections and discordance of degeneration factors, we add a perceptual loss to solve this problem.
+We employ an off-the-shelf image encoder $e$ (i.e., VGG16) to extract the representation $e^{k}(I)\in \mathbb{R}^{C_k\times W_k\times H_k}$, where $\Omega_k=\left\{0,...,W_k-1\right\}\times\left\{0,...,H_k-1\right\}$ is the corresponding spatial domain, and $\left|\;\cdot\;\right|$ counts the pixel numbers of the spatial domain \cite{LiFF2016}.
+The perceptual loss is formulated as follows:

-where $I_{recov}$ denotes the image reconstructed by cyclic network.
 We calculate the mean square error for each pixel index $u,v$ in the $k$-th layer.
-In practice, we found that the restored results are better if singly using the features from layer $relu_{3-3}$ of VGG16.
+In practice, we have verified that individually applying $ReLU_{3-3}$ from the VGG16 to calculate the loss could preserve adequate edge details of the restored image.

-In addition, the second hypothesis derives a loss function to constrain the depth, veiling light, and scattering term (See Section~\ref{sec:3-3}).
-We formulate the function as the $L_1$ error between the estimation of backscattering and the \emph{RGB} values of darkest pixels in raw images.
-Note that this constraint is only valid for real and generated underwater images.
-The loss function is given by

-In particular, not all the smallest 1$\%$ of pixels in some images with a poor light condition or rife shadow surroundings are employed.
-We only select no more than 10 thousand pixels in a piece of 256 $\times$ 256 image to calculate the loss.